aws-samples/sample-saas-multi-agents-workshop/README.md

 # SaaS Multi-Agents Workshop

-This workshop demonstrates how to build a multi-tenant, multi-agent architecture for a SaaS platform called "SmartResolve" - a GenAI-powered intelligent resolution engine for technical support.
+This workshop demonstrates how to build a multi-tenant, multi-agent architecture for a SaaS platform called "SmartResolve" - a generative AI-powered intelligent resolution engine for technical support.

 ## Architecture Overview